allenai/pesto/README.md

 Pesto comes loaded with the dependencies you need (plus it'll download any supporting binaries or jars you need at runtime).

+Also, Pesto doesn't need to be installed globally as shown in the example above.
+It integrates nicely with technologies like [gulpjs](http://gulpjs.com/) and [grunt](http://gruntjs.com/).

 ## Installation

 Install via `npm`: